Hunter Gatherer Education

 Organizers: Jennifer Hays, Arctic University of Norway, Tromsø (UiT); Edmond Dounias; French National Research Institute for Sustainable Development (IRD); Velina Ninkova, UiT; Sidsel Saugestad, UiT

-This panel focuses on the role of education in the lives of contemporary hunter-gatherers.
-By education we are referring broadly to intergenerational knowledge transmission that is practiced by all cultures, and also more narrowly to formal education, commonly associated with schooling – and to the inter-relations between these spheres.
+All of the presentations addressed issues of education both in the broad sense of intergenerational knowledge transmission that is practiced by all cultures, and also those associated more narrowly with formal education, commonly associated with schooling – and the inter-relations between these spheres.
 For hunter-gatherer communities today, questions related to education in both senses are inseparable from their broader struggles for survival and recognition of their rights.

 - How are hunter-gatherer communities engaging with formal education systems?